 The first thing is to acoustically treat the home theater.
 There are two things to do to acoustically treat the room

 - Soundproofing the room: You don’t want the sound outside of the room to come inside and the sound of the room to go outside of the room.
 That’s why you have to soundproof the theater room completely.
 You have to build a new wall in front of the old wall of the room, then you have to fill the empty place with soundproofing material.
-This is one of the all steps that I have talked about in detail about all the other steps in this guide.
+This is one of the steps that I have talked about in detail in this guide.

 2. Choose The Right Receiver or Preamp

 The receiver and preamp are the second most important things after acoustically treating the theater room.

 You should have a receiver that can provide the needed power to your speakers.